 John was appointed to the Board as non-executive Chairman on 7 April 2004.
 He is also the Chairman of the Remuneration and Nomination Committee and a member of the Audit Committee of Nick Scali Limited.
 John was formerly Managing Director of Crane Group Limited.
-He is currently the Chairman of Wattyl Limited and a non-executive director of Rinker Group Limited, United Group Limited, Australian Super Pty Limited and The Victor Chang Cardiac Research Institute and is National President of the Australia Industry Group.
+He is currently the Chairman of Wattyl Limited, Deputy Chairman of Australian Super Pty Limited, and a non executive director of United Group Limited and NP King Hong Kong Limited.